BuilderIO/builder/packages/sdks/DEVELOP.md

 - Clone and setup https://github.com/BuilderIO/mitosis/ as a sibling to this repo: (e.g. `my-code/builder/` and `my-code/mitosis`)
 - Follow its [setup steps](https://github.com/BuilderIO/mitosis/blob/main/developer.md)
-- run the `yarn run start` commands in both `mitosis/packages/core` and `mitosis/packages/cli`
+- run the `pnpm start` commands in both `mitosis/packages/core` and `mitosis/packages/cli`
-- Now, in this repo, run `yarn run add-symlinks`
+- Now, in this repo, run `pnpm add-symlinks`

 You should now be using your local version of Mitosis.

 ## REMOVING SYM-LINKS

-**IMPORTANT:** remember to run `yarn run remove-symlinks` before you commit to your branch.
+**IMPORTANT:** remember to run `pnpm remove-symlinks` before you commit to your branch.
 This applies to `project/sdks`, but also any example that you symlink the SDKs to (i.e. vue-storefront or react-native examples)

 ## Integration tests